Chief State Medical Examiner

-The private well outreach project conducts targeted outreach and private well education to communities and neighborhoods identified as at-risk of having contaminated well water.
+The private well outreach project conducts targeted outreach and private well education to New Jersey communities and neighborhoods.

 We use data sources and knowledge of geological risk factors to identify areas that may have contaminated well water.

-Letters are also being sent to neighbors of those wells because they are at high risk of gross alpha contamination.
+Letters are being sent to a select number of homeowners that may be at high risk of gross alpha contamination.

-If you received this outreach letter you can register to schedule a water sample collection with a certified laboratory.
+If you received this outreach letter you can register to participate.
 Participation is FREE.

 *NOTE: Outreach initiatives are based on available funding